OPSkins/node-opskins-api/README.md

 sales will be deleted and new ones will be created.
 This means that if this request fails to send a trade offer, you may safely re-request it for the same items.

+### bumpItems(saleids, callback)
+- `saleids` - An array of sale IDs
+- `callback` - A function to be called when the request completes
+    - `err` - An `Error` object on failure, or `null` on success
+    - `balance` - Your account's new balance, in USD cents
+    - `results` - An object whose keys are sale IDs, and values are objects with this structure:
+        - `status` - An `ErrorCode` indicating the result of bumping this item (1 = OK, indicates success)
+        - `message` - An error message ("OK" on success)

+**v1.4.0 or later is required to use this method**

+Bumps one or more items.
+Bumps cost $0.50, and this will be charged to your account balance (unless you have free bump credits on your account, in which case those will be consumed first).

 ### returnItems(saleids, callback)
 - `saleids` - An array of sale IDs
 - `callback` - A function to be called when the request completes